Top Crowdfunding Sites for Gaming

 General crowdfunding site, Indiegogo, also attracts a lot of attention for the gaming projects on the platform.

+Fig: If gaming requires its own nuance form of crowdfunding, then Fig may very well be it.
+The new site recently launched and announced it received funding from serious investors like Spark Capital.
 In addition to plain vanilla crowdfunding, the site allows accredited investors to equity crowdfund, essentially investing in a game title in return for a share of the game's profits.

 How does Fig differentiate itself from general crowdfunding platforms like Kickstarter and Indiegogo?